Oval-Tutu/shove/README.md

 ## Layer Management

-While Shöve automatically creates layers when you first reference them with `beginLayer()`, there are several compelling reasons to manually create layers with `createLayer()` instead:
+While Shöve automatically creates layers when you first draw to them after declaring them with `beginLayer()`, there are several compelling reasons to manually create layers with `createLayer()` instead:

 ```lua
 -- Create a layer with specific properties